changhongw/audio-embedding-bias/README.md

 Implementation of different bias correction methods for pretrained audio embeddings proposed in the following paper:

-Changhong Wang, Brian McFee, and Gaël Richard. "**Transfer Learning and Bias Correction with Pre-trained Audio Embeddings**". _Proceedings of the [International Society for Music Information Retrieval (ISMIR) Conference](https://ismir2023.ismir.net/)_, 2023.
+Changhong Wang, Gaël Richard, and Brian McFee. "**Transfer Learning and Bias Correction with Pre-trained Audio Embeddings**". _Proceedings of the [International Society for Music Information Retrieval (ISMIR) Conference](https://ismir2023.ismir.net/)_, 2023.

 (Ps: deem in `deem.py` is an acronym for "**de**biasing **em**beddings")